No More Beg Buttons - Automated Signals to Help Protected People Walking, Rolling and Cycling. NOW!

 Your provincial government and municipalities should automate crossing signals immediately to enable people to safety cross busy streets and highways.
 Your provincial government should also help municipalities by removing any regulatory and financial barriers.

-Already, pedestrian crossing signals are being automated in North Vancouver, Calgary, Sidney and Adelaide due to concerns about them spreading the virus during the pandemic.
-Ottawa Council has directed staff to look into the feasibility of upgrading to automated pedestrians crossings.
+Already, pedestrian crossing signals are being automated in New Westminster, Richmond, North Vancouver, West Vancouver, Edmonton, Calgary, Los Angeles, Boston, Burbank, Auckland, Sidney, Perth and Adelaide due to concerns about them spreading the virus during the pandemic.

 A new study found that the COVID-19 can remain viable for up to 3 days on stainless steel and 2 days on plastic, both of which are likely used on many crossing buttons.